-SCHOOL WEB ADDRESS: stoneelem.tn.cce.schoolinsites.com
+SCHOOL WEB ADDRESS: http://stoneel.ccschools.k12tn.net

-Stone Elementary became a school wide Title I School effective in the 2000-2001 school year.
-Our Title I status enables us to use Title I funds to enhance educational opportunities for all students.
-Also, Stone Elementary was first confirmed in December and remains accredited by the Southern Association of Colleges and Schools for 2009, and, therefore, is entitled to all the services & privileges of regional, national, and international professional recognition.
+Stone Elementary became a school-wide Title I School effective in the 2000-2001 school year.
+Title I status enables the use of Federal Title I funds to enhance educational opportunities for all students.

-Upon initial enrollment in all Cumberland County Schools, each family will be asked to complete the required "Migrant Occupational Survey" and "Home Language Survey."
-This documentation should be returned to your school to help us determine if your child(ren) qualify for additional Federal education programs."
+Upon initial enrollment in all Cumberland County Schools, each family will be asked to complete the required Migrant Occupational Survey and Home Language Survey.
+This documentation should be returned to your school to help us determine if your child(ren) qualify for additional Federal education programs.

 This student handbook is a compilation of the policies, procedures, and behavioral expectations that are intended to guide and assist students during the school term.
 Complete accuracy of information is the intended goal of this handbook.
 This handbook however, because of limited space, does not precisely mimic the printed page of board policy.
-The school administration will defer to board policy in all questions arising concerning plies or procedures contained in this handbook.
+School administration will defer to board policy in all questions arising concerning policies or procedures contained in this handbook.
 Please be aware that as a living document board policy is subject to change.
 Please know that your school administration will make every effort to make students aware of changes if and when they occur.